 Covering Guns: A McCormick Specialized Reporting Institute (SRIGUN-13)

-Applications are no longer being accepted for this workshop, but you may apply to Covering Guns, A Poynter Workshop scheduled for July 10-12 in the Washington, D.C., area.
+APPLICATIONS FOR THIS SEMINAR ARE NO LONGER BEING ACCEPTED, but you may apply to Covering Guns, A Poynter Workshop scheduled for July 10-12 in the Washington, D.C., area.
 Details and an application here.

 This workshop has a simple goal: to improve the accuracy and depth of coverage of America’s gun debate, without deference to any political agenda or special interests.
 Our goal is to help journalists learn more about guns and gun laws through practical, hands-on experience and expert teaching.